-Marx and Engels's revolutionary summons to the working classes, The Communist Manifesto is one of the most important political theories ever formulated.
-After four years of collaboration, they produced an incisive account of their idea of Communism, in which they envisage a society without classes, private property or a state, arguing that the exploitation of industrial workers will eventually lead to a revolution in which Capitalism is overthrown.
-This vision provided the theoretical basis of political systems in Russia, China, Cuba and Eastern Europe, affecting the lives of millions.
-The Communist Manifesto still remains a landmark text: a work that continues to influence and provoke debate on capitalism and class.
+The Communist Manifesto, Marx and Engels' revolutionary 1848 summons to the working classes, is one of the most influential political theories ever formulated.
+After four years of collaboration, the authors produced this incisive account of their idea of Communism, in which they envisage a society without classes, private property or a state.
+They argue that increasing exploitation of industrial workers will eventually lead to a revolution in which capitalism is overthrown.
+Their vision transformed the world irrevocably, and remains relevant as a depiction of global capitalism today.

 Edited with an Introduction by GARETH STEDMAN JONES